-Bella would come with me, to walk along the float, to take pictures, to enjoy.
+Laura wanted to come with me to walk along the float to take pictures, to enjoy.

-Early that carnival morning she telephoned.
-‘I don’t feel well, I’m not coming with you.’
+Early, on the carnival morning, Laura telephoned me.
+‘I don’t feel well.
+I’m not coming with you.’

 ‘Tired, that’s all, for God’s sake, what is this?’

-And there we have it, that boulder in my stomach – the silence between us.
+And there we had it, that boulder in my stomach, the silence between us.
 I expressed my concern, ‘I’ve got an uneasy feeling that you’ve been drinking.’

-‘Am I always going to get this, when I don’t feel well?
-Call round and see for yourself,’ Bella said.
+‘Am I always going to get this when I don’t feel well?
+Call round and see for yourself,’ she said.

-She ended the call.
+Laura ended the call.
 I had a couple of errands to run in town.
-My mobile phone rang, ”thought you were calling to see me?’ she said.
+My mobile phone rang.
+‘Thought you were calling to see me?’ she asked.

 She ended the call, again.

-I pulled my car to a stop outside her house, she was at the window, watching for me to arrive.
+I pulled my car to a stop outside her house.
+Laura was at the window, watching for me to arrive.

 ‘I haven’t been drinking, I swear.’

-‘Get ready, come with me, fresh air will do you good, and you were so looking forward to it.’
+‘Get ready and come with me.
+The fresh air will do you good and you were so looking forward to it.’